-A Class 1 medical device is a product that has been registered with the Medical & Healthcare products Regulation Agency (MHRA).
-This means it has been designed and thoroughly tested, with evidence based research to prove it is safe and effective to use.
+The Medical & Healthcare products Regulation Agency (MHRA) registers Class 1 medical devices.
+This means they are designed and tested, with evidence based research to prove they are safe and effective.

-Under the Consumer Protection Act 1987, regulations exist to ensure medical devices meet the requirements so that they are acceptably safe to use and suitable for their intended purpose.
+Under the Consumer Protection Act 1987, regulations exist to ensure medical devices meet specific requirements.
+This is so that they are acceptably safe to use and suitable for their intended purpose.
 Any manufacturer of a medical device must follow these guidelines alongside the relevant Part of the UK MDR 2002.

 How do I know if my support is a Class 1 medical device?

-All Ultimate Performance supports and braces are registered as Class 1 medical devices so you know you are buying a safe and effective product.
+All Ultimate Performance supports and braces are classified Class 1 medical devices so you know you are buying a safe and effective product.
+This include:

-If something is worn on the body to help with an injury, it’s a medical device.
-To show it’s registered as such like any medicine or medical device, with the MHRA, it should state “UKCA” and “Class I” medical device on the packaging.
+Anything worn on the body to help with an injury is a medical device.
+Therefore, any support classified as medical device with the MHRA, should state “UKCA” and “Class I” medical device on the packaging.

 If you buy a support or brace that is a lot cheaper, but does not show the compliant marks, you might wonder how thoroughly the manufacturer has designed and tested it’s products.
 It certainly is not complying with the legal requirements set out for the industry.